 Jeff Mills is a sales & marketing veteran with extensive experience across interactive media, retail, travel and technology.
 Mills serves as Chief Revenue Officer at 1-Page, a software firm for hiring and recruitment.
 Previously, Mills worked at Gengo, a leading web-based translation platform, and also served as a Vice President at the display advertising firm Criteo.

 Romain is currently a Product Manager at Uber.
 Before Uber, Romain co-founded Meexo (acquired by Live Nation).
 He started Lumosity’s mobile business, was part of the original iPhone team at Apple and graduated from the Stanford Graduate School of Business.

 Tomio is currently director of content at Exitround where he writes about and conducts research on the technology market.
 He is also a contributing writer to TechCrunch and Forbes.
 He was previously a reporter with Forbes Magazine.

-Adam is the head of sales and business development at the YC machine learning recommendation company, LiftIgniter.
+Adam is a Co-Founder and Chief Business Officer at the YC machine learning recommendation company, LiftIgniter.
 He previously founded Virtrue, a startup focused on online global identity, security & fraud.
 Virtrue was in Orange Fab Season 1.
 He has also worked at the e-discovery company, Clearwell Systems and, post Clearwell’s $400m acquisition, at Symantec.
 Prior Adam started Adopt-A-Coral and is now a board member of the Coral Restoration Foundation.